 Business Ethics, Engineering and Computer Ethics, and Climate Ethics Research Lab

-Keywords: Business (ethics) and human rights; political CSR and corporate citizenship; multi-stakeholder CSR initiatives; big data and human rights; privacy in the information age; climate ethics/justice.
+Keywords: Business (ethics) and human rights; political CSR and corporate citizenship; multi-stakeholder CSR initiatives; big data and human rights; privacy in the information age; ethical issues of AI and autonomous vehicles; climate ethics and justice.

 For a summary of the different research projects please visit Projects.